RandomUsername559/IsaacCharacterGeneratorApplication/README.md

-# Isaac character generator application
+# Isaac character generator
 ## About The Project
-This project is a random generator customized to match "The Binding of Isaac" game's names and usage.
+This project is a random generator customized to match "The Binding of Isaac" domain.
 The generator additionally has a weighting system that can affect the probability of drawing a specific result.
 What's more, providing specified data can automatically increase a character's weight